Mzanuso/ai-content-creator/docs/project_roadmap.md

    - Created AudioTab component to manage all audio-related functionality
    - Implemented MusicGenerator for creating AI-generated background music
    - Developed VoiceOverEditor for creating and editing voice narration
-   - Currently implementing AudioMixer for balancing different audio tracks
+   - Implemented AudioMixer for balancing different audio tracks
+   - Currently integrating with Udio API for audio generation

 ### Upcoming Milestones